moondance-labs/tanssi-docs/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat.md

 --8<-- 'code/dapp-developers/developer-toolkit/ethereum-api/dev-env/hardhat/Box.js'
 ```

 To run the script and deploy the `Box.sol` contract, use the following command, which requires you to specify the network name as defined in your `hardhat.config.js`.
-If you don't specify a network, hardhat will deploy the contract to a local hardhat network by default.
+Hardhat will deploy the contract to a local hardhat network by default if you don't specify a network.

 ```sh
 npx hardhat ignition deploy ./ignition/modules/Box.js --network dancebox
 ```

 You'll be prompted to confirm the network you wish to deploy to.
 After a few seconds after you confirm, the contract is deployed, and you'll see the contract address in the terminal.
 If you're deploying to another Tanssi appchain, make sure that you specify the correct network.
-The network name needs to match how it's defined in `hardhat.config.js`.
+The network name must match how it's defined in `hardhat.config.js`.

 After a few seconds, the contract is deployed, and you should see the address in the terminal.